Luann Lee Ley Davis

-Dr. Ley Davis is an Assistant Professor of Special Education at the University of Memphis.
+Dr. Ley Davis is an Associate Professor of Special Education at the University of Memphis.
 She is the TN CEC CAN Coordinator, University of Memphis Student CEC Faculty Advisor, and Director/PI on the Memphis Shaping and Transforming Educators Program (STEP) Grant.

 Dr. Ley Davis has served on several local, state, and a national committee to advocate for individuals with disabilities.
 She has served as the Colorado CEC CAN Coordinator for over four years, as well as the NC CEC CAN Coordinator for two years prior to moving to Tennessee.